marcusphelan/marcusphelan.github.io/about.md

 This is a blog mainly about reading and writing, from book reviews (of sorts) to tips on typesetting.
 It also covers technical topics and popular science as well as music, food and photography.
 Nice stuff.

 The original tagline for the blog was _A disjointed union of unrelated ideas_ but it sounded self-deprecating so I changed it.
-New concepts for writing sometimes do come from unusual combinations, reached via circuitous routes- happy accidents at the interchange between ideas.
+New concepts for writing sometimes can come from unusual combinations, reached via circuitous routes- happy accidents at the interchange of ideas.

-My writing projects may pop up here, or at least some of the concepts I'm developing for them.
+My writing projects will pop up here, or at least some of the thoughts I'm developing for them.
 Let me know what you're writing (and reading) too!

 This static site was created with [Jekyll](https://jekyllrb.com/ "Jekyll") using the [Minima theme](https://github.com/jekyll/minima/ "Minima Jekyll theme").